millikens/blazor-wasm-boilerplate/README.md

 # Blazor WebAssembly Boilerplate
 Built with .NET 6.0 and the goodness of MudBlazor Component Library.
 Incorporates the most essential Packages your projects will ever need.
 Follows Clean Architecture Principles.

-## This is cloned for ease of maintnence.
+## This is cloned for ease of maintnence, etc.

 ## Goals